xlang-ai/Spider2-V/evaluation_examples/examples/superset/35c4ad79-092b-4306-a4f7-192c24931474/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 Exploring Data in Superset | Superset

 Documentation Content:
+Otherwise, select **OK**and finally **Save**to save your chart.
+If you keep the default selection to overwrite the chart, your annotation will be saved to the chart and also appear automatically in the Tutorial Dashboard.

+Documentation Source:
+superset.apache.org/docs/using-superset/exploring-data/index.md

+Documentation Title:
+Exploring Data in Superset | Superset

+Documentation Content:
 Line Chart​

 In this section, we are going to create a line chart to understand the average price of a ticket by